cnyphg/cnyphg/README.md

  ## 🏆 Achievements

-- 🌟
+- Google Analytics for Beginner | Google Analytics Academy (2024)
+- Advanced Google Analytics | Google Analytics Academy (2024)
+- Introduction to Career Skills in Data Analytics | LinkedIn Learning (2024)
+- Project 101 Python Workshop | Heriot-Watt University Malaysia (2022)

 ## 📬 Get in Touch

-- Connect with me on
+- Connect with me on [LinkedIn](https://www.linkedin.com/in/khong-eer-phang-9a8334217/)

 Thanks for stopping by!
 Let's connect and explore the fascinating world of technology together. 🚀